 Why Strategy Lays Important Groundwork

 It’s easy to espouse demographic information about a brand.
-For example, a majority of Oreos purchasers are parents between the ages of 24 to 39.
+For example, most Oreos purchasers are parents between the ages of 24 and 39.
 But what does that information mean?
 This explains a core distinction between digital marketing strategy vs. traditional marketing efforts.

-For traditional marketing, this information is simple enough for Nabisco to decide to put out a commercial, during daytime hours for stay-at-home parents that heavily features children enjoying Oreos.
+For traditional marketing, this information is simple enough for Nabisco to put out a commercial during daytime hours for stay-at-home parents that heavily features children enjoying Oreos.

 For digital marketing, the approach is more complex.
 From this demographic information, what do we know about these parents?
 Where do they spend their time online?
 What does their buyer’s journey look like?
 What is a deciding factor in their purchase?

-As Oreo is an established brand with years of name recognition under its belt; it’s unlikely that they would have to seriously consider these factors in order to find marketing success.
+As Oreo is an established brand with years of name recognition under its belt, it’s unlikely that it would have to consider these factors to find marketing success seriously.
 For other companies entering the world of digital marketing, this information is “make or break.”

-Knowing the important factors of your digital multifamily marketing strategy are important not only in your first campaign but campaigns developed down the road.
-When this information is not addressed upfront, it could lead to catastrophe, forcing marketers to return to step one.
+Knowing the important factors of your digital multifamily marketing strategy is important in your first campaign and campaigns developed down the road.
+Not addressing this information upfront could lead to catastrophe, forcing marketers to return to step one.